 The board as a whole has responsibility for risk oversight, including setting the "tone at the top" regarding the importance of risk management.
 The board reviews information on the Company's credit, liquidity and operations, as well as reports from management on enterprise risk and committee reports.
 The Compensation Committee is responsible for overseeing the management of risks relating to our executive compensation.
-The Audit Committee is responsible for overseeing the management of financial risks.
-The Nominating and Governance Committee is responsible for overseeing the management of risks associated with board independence and potential conflicts of interests.
+The Audit Committee is responsible for overseeing the management of risks associated with board independence and potential conflicts of interests.
 While each committee is responsible for evaluating and overseeing the management of such risks, the entire board is regularly informed of each committee's analysis.